Punta Colonet: Name origin

 The headland, nearby town, and adjacent bay are reputedly named after Captain James Colnett, a British sea captain who explored this section of the Pacific coast in the late 18th century.
 There has been tremendous growth in the region over the last five years.

 Geography

 Punta Colonet is located along the southeastern banks of Arroyo Colonet.
 The communities of Ejido México (aka Ejido Punta Colonet) and Ejido 27 de Enero are located opposite of Arroyo Colonet from Punta Colonet.
 The population was 3,278 in the 2010 Census for Ejido Colonet, with 27 de Enero home to 474 people, together having a population of 3,752 as of 2010.

 The town of Punta Colonet is located about 15 km northeast of Punta Colonet, a large headland covered in gently rolling hills and xeric shrubland.
 The southwestern tip of the headland defines the southern extent of the Southern California Bight, which extends 545 km northwest to Point Conception in California.

 History

 During Prohibition, the Canadian rum-runner Malahat allegedly anchored off Cape Colnett as a mother ship, providing liquor which was smuggled north to San Diego.
+In 1929, Emmanuel Rougier, a French priest and businessman in Tahiti, bought the schooner Marechal Foch from American author Zane Grey.
+Captain Fred Klebingat, captain of the ship while Grey owned it, stated that Rougier used the ship as a rum-runner, taking alcohol from Tahiti to Cape Colnett.